Slide (Lisa Germano album): Track listing

-The song "If I Think of Love" was previously performed by Germano on the OP8 album Slush.
+A version of "If I Think of Love" was previously recorded and performed by Germano on the OP8 album Slush.

-The song "Wood Floors" was covered by William Hut on his album Road Star Doolittle.
+"Wood Floors" was covered by William Hut on his album Road Star Doolittle.
+The song "Reptile" was featured in the 2003 documentary Tarnation, directed by Jonathan Caouette.
+Germano also performed a new version with Neil Finn's 7 Worlds Collide collaborative project on the 2009 album The Sun Came Out.

 Personnel

-Tchad Blake, Mitchell Froom, Joe Gore, Jerry Marotta, Craig Ross, Jerry Scheff, Pete Thomas.
-(Individual credits were not listed.)
+Tchad Blake, Mitchell Froom, Joe Gore, Jerry Marotta, Craig Ross, Jerry Scheff, Pete Thomas (individual credits were not listed).